 Students begin the lesson by engaging in a research project check-in during which they review their Student Research Plans and informally journal about their research progress and next steps.
 They then learn how to effectively plan for searches by following a demonstration on how to select inquiry questions that focus research, how to determine the optimal location for finding resources, and how to choose key words or phrases that elicit an efficient search.
 From there, students discuss how these steps can contribute to finding credible, accessible, and relevant sources using the Assessing Sources Handout.
-Students then search for credible, accessible, and relevant sources using key words or phrases from their selected inquiry question and record source information on the Potential Sources Tool.
+Students then search for credible, accessible, accessible, and relevant sources using key words or phrases from their selected inquiry question and record source information on the Potential Sources Tool.
 Throughout the lesson, teachers and students are encouraged to collaborate with librarians/media specialists as partners in the research process.
+Student learning is assessed via a Quick Write at the end of the lesson: Why are the three categories discussed in the Assessing Sources Handout (credibility, accessibility, and relevance) important to consider when examining potential sources?

-The learning in this lesson is assessed via a Quick Write that asks students why the three categories discussed in the Assessing Sources Handout (credibility, accessibility, and relevance) are important to consider when examining potential sources.
 For homework, students use the Potential Sources Tool to record and evaluate information about three potential sources and explain how two of those sources meet the criteria for being credible, accessible, and relevant.